scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-bom.md

 The token is a secret and will not be accessible from the UI after you finalize the token generation.
 :::

-### 2. Add the API token to GitLab secrets
+### 2. Add the API token to Github secrets

-Set your Scribe Hub API token in GitLab with a key named SCRIBE_TOKEN as instructed in [GitLab project variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui)
+Set your Scribe Hub API token in Github with a key named SCRIBE_TOKEN as instructed in *GitHub instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets/ "GitHub Instructions")

 ### 3. Instrument your build scripts